 What ties all these people together?
 An ancient demon named Kagutaba that has found its way into all of these people’s lives.
 Kobayashi learns that Kagutaba used to be kept at bay by the rituals of a small village.
 This village was later destroyed to make way for a dam.
 Meaning the only way to stop the spread of death caused by Kagutaba is to go to the dam and perform one last ritual.
 But Kautaba won’t go quietly into the night.

-To be honest, for is intriguing as this film is it is also very confusing.
+To be honest, as intriguing as this film is it’s very confusing.
 I don’t even understand the title.
 It takes quite a while to piece together the mystery and the film moves at a very deliberate pace.
 It’s all worth it in the end but for most of the film’s runtime, I was scratching my head wondering what anything had to do with anything.
 It just seemed like a series of random cases being analyzed.
 Of course, these case are interesting, particularly the psychic case but I would have appreciated a clearer explanation of what the film was about from the get-go.

 The film was directed by Kōji Shiraishi known for a string of popular J-horror titles including Grotesque, Carved, and the another notable found footage film Occult in 2009.
 He also directed Sakado vs. Kayako where the girl from Ringu fights the girl from Ju-On or something?
 Regardless Noroi: The Curse will likely go down as his best film for its restraint, style, and winding mystery.
 It’s not for everyone but if you’re looking for an unconventional horror film I think you’ll FIND it in this film.
 Get it?
 Cuz found footage.
 Which again, is harder than you think.